moosetechnology/moosetechnology.github.io/_posts/2022-08-08-moosecritics.md

 ## Conclusion

 MooseCritics enables us to verify the validity of our defined rules and puts us in the right direction to correct our mistakes by finding violations.
-Dividing our model into contexts allows us to make specific analysis while working on a large scale.
+Dividing our model into contexts allows us to make specific analyses while working on a large scale.
-Even if most of the examples showed here are fairly simple, MooseCritics is able to represent complex structural rules using Famix properties and will surely make your life easier when it comes to software analysis using Moose. :smile:
+Even if most of the examples shown here are fairly simple, MooseCritics can represent complex structural rules using Famix properties and will surely make your life easier when it comes to software analysis using Moose. :smile: